RishithaAppikonda/SKIN-CANCER-DETECTION/README.md

-# Skin cancer is one of the most serious types of cancer, but the chances of successful
+# Skin Cancer Detection using Deep Learning and Machine Learning

-treatment improve greatly if it is detected early.
+Skin cancer is one of the most serious types of cancer, but the chances of successful treatment improve greatly if it is detected early.
 However, traditional methods for diagnosing skin cancer often depend on visual checks by dermatologists, which can sometimes be inaccurate.
 In recent years, deep learning has shown great promise in